cybergu0ck/leetcode/solved/0003-longest-substring-without-repeating-characters.md

 - This has linear $O(n)$ time complexity $O(n)$ space complexity.
   - This is not $O(n^2)$ time complexity because each character is added and removed only once as the left pointer moves only forward and not backward.
+  - The `find` method of the set has $O(log(n))$ time complexity.
+However, this doesn't account in our analysis as 'n' would be the size of the set and not the size of the input string.s

 <br>
 <br>